Ómoroviczai Ungár Family

 Ómoroviczai Ungár József and his descendants were granted Austro-Hungarian nobility in 1913 by Emperor Francis Joseph in recognition for demonstrating exceptional virtues in the service of the country.

-One of Moses´ son was Benjamin Ungár (1812-1898) who became a landowner in Ómorovicza (Bácskossuthfalva, Stara Moravica) after Jewish individuals were allowed to own land in 1867.
-Benjamin Ungár built the first synagogue in Ómorovicza and was the father of József Ungar.
+Mozes´ youngest son was Benjamin Ungár (1812-1898) who married Bebetta (Ingusz) Ungár (1821-1890) and became a landowner in Ómorovicza (Bácskossuthfalva, Stara Moravica) after Jewish individuals were allowed to own land in 1867.
+Benjamin Ungár built the synagogue in Ómorovicza.

 József had four sons, Béla, Mátyás, Paul, and Imre.
 They are represented by four Jewish Stars of David in the family crest granted by Emperor Francis Joseph in 1913.

-Paul Ungár (1875-1944), Officer of the Austro-Hungarian Army during World War I, was deported during the Wold War II to Auschwitz where he died.
+Ómoroviczai Ungár Paul (1875-1944), married Ómoroviczai Ungár Rózsika (1881-1937).
+They had two childen József and Katalin.
+He was an officer of the Austro-Hungarian Army during World War I. He was deported during the Wold War II to Auschwitz, where he died.

 Paul´s son, Ómoroviczai Ungár József (1909-1995), survived the forced labour camps in the Donbas region of Ukraine during the World War II.
-His son, Paul Ungar, was born in July 1943, and was hidden by his mother, Julia, and survived the Holocaust.
-He became a psychiatrist in Szabadka and was ordained to a Roman Catholic Deacon in Szeged, Hungary.
+His only son, Ómoroviczai Ungár Paul, was born in July 1943.
+He was hidden by his mother, Julia, and survived the Holocaust.
+He became a psychiatrist in Szabadka and was ordained as a Roman Catholic Deacon in Szeged, Hungary.

-Rev. Dr. Paul Ungar is a registered psychologist in British Columbia, Canada.
-He is the father of Dr. Maria (Ómoroviczai Ungár) Marshall, and her six younger siblings.
+Rev. Dr. Paul Ungar became a registered psychologist in British Columbia, Canada.
+He is the father of Dr. Maria (Ómoroviczai Ungár) Marshall and her six younger siblings.

 Maria is married to Dr. Edward (Méndez Asín) Marshall.
 They are the parents of five children.